ElDeveloper/dogs/README.md

 In [**10-minamoto-md-index**](notebooks/10-minamoto-md-index.ipynb) notebook we use the dog-trained dysbiosis index in a different dataset, that was processed mainly in a separate supercomputer.

+## Read counts

+In [**11-sequence-counts**](notebooks/11-sequence-counts.ipynb), we explore the number of sequences that were assigned to an OTU per sample.
+Specifically we compare the differences betwee closed and open reference protocols.

 ---------------------